Gladon4/RPG-Music-Tool/ROADMAP.md

 ## 0.6

 - Rework of the app
 - Toggle Themes on the main page

 ## Future

 - Profiles (i.e. SciFi, Fantasy, Modern, etc.)
+- Export and Import of Themes (to share and switch between PCs)
+- Ecport and Import Settings (Customisation Settings)